Helpmewithbiblestudy.org

 Christians about Ephesus lived in a populous society that was wealthy, cultured and steeped in a socially embracing religious cult.
 Paul's letter to the Ephesians was a warning and an exhortation to avoid the temptations of Ephesian society.

 Idolatry was openly practiced with pagan worship, sexual immorality and greed which all reflected a selfish perspective in life that sought immediate gratification; all of these objects were valued more than God.
-Improper speech devalued human beings and flattery was used to manipulate others for one's personal gain.
+Improper speech devalued human beings and flattery was used to manipulate others for personal gain.

 It is in this context that Paul speaks of "the days are evil" (Eph 5:16), and in recognition that Believers cannot help but to partially indulge.
 The temptations of Ephesus in the first century are not too different from today.